 This is how the informal currency exchange is in Cuba today.

-Have currencies in the informal market reacted after the massive blackout and Hurricane Oscar?
+Have the currencies reacted in the informal market after the massive blackout and Hurricane Oscar?
 The answer is no.

-The price of the three reference currencies in Cuba has shown no changes in recent days, according to values published today by the independent medium elTOQUE based on the monitoring of the fluctuations of dollars, euros, and Freely Convertible Currency (MLC) in buy and sell announcements posted on social media.
+The prices of the three reference currencies in Cuba have not shown any changes in recent days, according to the values published today by the independent media elTOQUE based on the monitoring of the fluctuations of dollars, euros, and freely convertible currency (MLC) in purchase and sale announcements published on social media.

 In the case of the Freely Convertible Currency (MLC), it remains at 265 CUP, a price it has maintained since October 9, when it suddenly dropped by five pesos.